Please ensure Javascript is enabled for purposes of website accessibility

 • each such liability does not extend to, and the person in respect of that liability is not entitled to have recourse to, any other Portfolio's assets

-The segregated-portfolio concept also exists in various other jurisdictions (such as Delaware, Bermuda, British Virgin Islands, Guernsey and Jersey) and has become increasingly well understood and recognised.
+The segregated portfolio concept also exists in various other jurisdictions (such as Delaware, Bermuda, British Virgin Islands, Guernsey and Jersey) and has become increasingly well understood and recognised.
 In May 2012, the Cayman Islands Court of Appeal, in ABC Company (SPC) v J & Co.
-Ltd (this was the first Cayman case to consider the SPC provisions), acknowledged the separateness of segregated portfolios while emphasising that the SPC’s status as a single legal entity.
+Ltd (this was the first Cayman case to consider the SPC provisions), acknowledged the separateness of Portfolios while emphasising the SPC’s status as a single legal entity.
 This decision is considered below in more detail.

 Establishment of an SPC

-Any Cayman Islands exempted company may apply to the Registrar to be registered as an SPC.
+Any Cayman Islands exempted company may apply to the Registrar of Companies (Registrar) to be registered as an SPC.

 Contracts on behalf of a Portfolio of an SPC